ThomasCerr/Challenge-4_TC/README.md

 ## User Story
 ```
-AS AN employee with access to sensitive data
+AS A coding boot camp student
-I WANT to randomly generate a password that meets certain criteria
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can create a strong password that provides greater security
+SO THAT I can gauge my progress compared to my peers
 ```

 ## Acceptance Criteria
 ```
-GIVEN I need a new, secure password
+GIVEN I am taking a code quiz
-WHEN I click the button to generate a password
+WHEN I click the start button
-THEN I am presented with a series of prompts for password criteria
+THEN a timer starts and I am presented with a question
-WHEN prompted for password criteria
-THEN I select which criteria to include in the password
-WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters
-WHEN asked for character types to include in the password
-THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
+WHEN I answer a question
+THEN I am presented with another question
-WHEN I answer each prompt
+WHEN I answer a question incorrectly
-THEN my input should be validated and at least one character type should be selected
+THEN time is subtracted from the clock
-WHEN all prompts are answered
+WHEN all questions are answered or the timer reaches 0
-THEN a password is generated that matches the selected criteria
-WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN the game is over
+WHEN the game is over
+THEN I can save my initials and score
 ```
 ## Mockup

 <img src= "https://github.com/ThomasCerr/Challenge-3_TC/blob/master/assets/images/Example.PNG">

-Link to deployed application: https://thomascerr.github.io/Challenge-3_TC/
+Link to deployed application: https://thomascerr.github.io/Challenge-4_TC/